Not Only Isn’t It Fake News, Its the Good News!

-I recently came upon a news item from several years ago, to which Ken Ham wrote:
+I came upon an old news item, to which Ken Ham wrote:

-Regarding the comments on atheists, let’s remember that the word “good” can have relative meanings (depending on context).
-And the Pope might not be saying what critics think he is saying when he says, “God’s mercy has no limits if you go to Him with a sincere and contrite heart… The issue for those who do not believe in God is to obey their conscience.
+Regarding the comments on atheists, let’s remember that the word “good” has relative meanings (depending on context).
+The Pope might not be saying what critics think he’s saying when he says, “God’s mercy has no limits if you go to Him with a sincere and contrite heart… The issue for those who don’t believe in God is to obey their conscience.
 Sin, even for those who have no faith, exists when people disobey their conscience.”

-Perhaps the Pope would also agree that no one is able to truly approach God with an absolutely sincere and contrite heart.
-And who among us can honestly say that we haven’t disobeyed our own conscience, and are therefore guilty of sin even by our own standards (much less God’s standards)?
-Let’s pay attention to the Pope’s actual words, and not the headlines and sub-headlines of the article.
+Perhaps the Pope would also agree that no one’s able to truly approach God with an absolutely sincere and contrite heart.
+And who among us can honestly say we haven’t disobeyed our own conscience, and are therefore guilty of sin even by our own standards (much less God’s standards)?
+Let’s pay attention to the Pope’s actual words, not the headlines and sub-headlines of the article.
 This will allow, I believe, for a more charitable reading of the Pope’s statements.

-For the purposes of additional clarity, I will add that I am no fan of the current Pope.
-Francis gives every appearance of being a globalist who is in lock-step with the Communist/Fascist hybrid that is seeking to overtake the world.
-Pope Francis is dangerously in error on this point (and many other points), but those seeking to draw attention to the Pope’s unbiblical worldview undercut their credibility when basing some of their arguments upon what they think Francis has said rather than highlighting the words he has actually said.
+For the purposes of additional clarity, I’ll add that I’m no fan of the current Pope.
+Francis gives every appearance of being a globalist who’s in lock-step with the Communist/Fascist hybrid that’s seeking to overtake the world.
+Pope Francis is dangerously in error on this point (and many other points), but those seeking to draw attention to the Pope’s unbiblical worldview undercut their credibility when basing some of their arguments upon what they think Francis has said rather than highlighting the words he’s actually said.
 This dampens the impact they hope to have with the people they’re hoping to reach.
-It is wise to resist the temptation to jump to conclusions (even if those conclusions turn out to be correct) because it’s unnecessary.
+It’s wise to resist the temptation to jump to conclusions (even if those conclusions turn out to be correct) because it’s unnecessary.
 The Pope’s unambiguously clear statements on other occasions are evidence enough that Rome is led at this point in history by a false teacher.

-A man posed an honest question to a group of his friends.
-He asked: “What is with the obsession modern worship song writers seem to have with the concept of ‘rising from the ashes?’
+A man posed an honest question to his friends, asking: “What’s with the obsession modern worship song writers seem to have with the concept of ‘rising from the ashes?’
 I see it all over the place.
 Is this a biblical idea?
-Because it seems to me to be decidedly based in mythology.
-But I’m willing to listen to reason if someone thinks otherwise.”
+It seems to me to be decidedly based in mythology, but I’m willing to listen to reason if someone thinks otherwise.”

 One friend was quick to respond, “That’s too deep.
 Think more practically.
 It’s an incredible metaphor of someone going from death to life.”

 Ashes in the Bible are associated with symbols of death and mourning.
 For instance, “God has cast me into the mire, and I have become like dust and ashes.”
-(Job 30:19) Also, “He has made my teeth grind on gravel, and made me cower in ashes.”
-(Lamentations 3:16) As well as, “Abraham answered and said, ‘Behold, I have undertaken to speak to the Lord, I who am but dust and ashes.’”
+(Job 30:19) Also, “He’s made my teeth grind on gravel, and made me cower in ashes.”
+(Lamentations 3:16) As well as, “Abraham answered and said, ‘Behold, I’ve undertaken to speak to the Lord, I who am but dust and ashes.’”
 (Genesis 18:27)

 God gives us beauty and joy from ashes.
-As it’s written in Isaiah 61:1-3, “The Spirit of the Lord God is upon me, because the Lord has anointed me to bring good news to the poor; He has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the year of the Lord ‘s favor, and the day of vengeance of our God; to comfort all who mourn; to grant to those who mourn in Zion— to give them a beautiful headdress instead of ashes, the oil of gladness instead of mourning, the garment of praise instead of a faint spirit; that they may be called oaks of righteousness, the planting of the Lord, that He may be glorified.”
+As it’s written in Isaiah 61:1-3, “The Spirit of the Lord God is upon me, because the Lord’s anointed me to bring good news to the poor; He’s sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; to proclaim the year of the Lord’s favor, and the day of vengeance of our God; to comfort all who mourn; to grant to those who mourn in Zion — to give them a beautiful headdress instead of ashes, the oil of gladness instead of mourning, the garment of praise instead of a faint spirit; that they may be called oaks of righteousness, the planting of the Lord, that He may be glorified.”

-This came up as a memory on social media:
+This came up as a social media memory:

-Based on what is written in this article, it does not appear that Bill Condon considers himself to be a Christian.
-And as far as I know, Disney had never claimed to be a Christian company.
-Perhaps it would be a good idea for those of us who are followers of Christ to keep this in mind.
+Based on what’s written in this article, it doesn’t appear Bill Condon considers himself to be a Christian.
+And as far as I know, Disney has never claimed to be a Christian company.
+Perhaps it’d be a good idea for those of us who are followers of Christ to keep this in mind.
 Attempting to hold non-Christians accountable to Christian teachings is asking them to do what even us Christians struggle to do.
 Let’s stand for righteousness, of course and for sure.
 But can we maybe try to do it without working so hard to make others slaves to the Law?
 In other words, do our hearts want them condemned… or do our hearts want them redeemed?

 The immorality of our wayward culture, and those with positions of influence who are doing damage to our culture, must be resisted – as the bride of Christ defends truth behaving as salt and light, doing the work of the Kingdom by going out and making disciples.
 We want the world restored.
 The best way to do this is to proclaim the Way of Life.
-There is no other Way than Jesus.
-That’s the truth because He is the Truth.
+There’s no other Way than Jesus.
+That’s the truth because He’s the Truth.

-Before wrapping up this blog post with a handful of quick hitting items, I want to share a poignant post that was written by one of my former seminary professors, Dr. Brian Lee.
-In a season that feels immersed in illness and death, these words might minister to you deeply:
+Before wrapping up this post with a handful of quick hitting items, I want to share a poignant note written by one of my former seminary professors, Dr. Brian Lee.
+In a season immersed in illness and death, these words might minister to you deeply:

 Make no mistake: if he rose at all